 September 27, 1991

-The “miracle miles” in downtown Chicago is a classic illustration of the one of the iron rules of development in the U.S. A street became wealthy—that is, the land that flanked became valuable—because it was desirable becomes desirable because it was valuable.
-As more people and business crowded onto it, the qualities that had made it desirable were crowded out.
+The “miracle miles” in downtown Chicago is a classic illustration of the one of the iron rules of development in the U.S. A street that became valuable because it was desirable becomes desirable because it was valuable.
+As more people and business crowd onto it to exploit that value, the qualities that had made it desirable are crowded out.

 Reviewed: Chicago's North Michigan Avenue: Planning and Development, 1900–1930 by John W. Stamper.
 University of Chicago Press, 1991

 For residents of a certain vintage, State Street will always be Chicago's great street.
-But these days, to tourists and suburbanites as well as some locals, Chicago means North Michigan Avenue.
-They've embraced it as a big-city theme park, the closest thing to a Rouse-ian festival market that the city offers.
+But these days Chicago means North Michigan Avenue.
+Tourists and suburbanites as well as some locals have embraced it as a big-city theme park, the closest thing to a Rouse-ian festival market that the city offers.
 A 1989 survey of downtown pedestrian patterns found that on a typical summer Saturday the two sides of Michigan Avenue near Water Tower carried more than 53,000 and 46,000 people during a nine-hour sample period, tops among all downtown Chicago blocks surveyed.

 "North Michigan Avenue" thus was an idea before it became a place.
 A mapmaker will tell you that it begins at Madison Street.
 An architect will tell you that it begins at Randolph, where Grant Park ends and Michigan becomes a proper avenue, with buildings on both sides.
 The shopping public will tell you that the avenue begins at the river bridge.